iskdevelop/mithra-docs/UX Research Documentation/User Stories.md

 59. As a student, I want to organize all relevant materials for exam preparation so that review is streamlined.
 60. As a graduate researcher, I want to host virtual seminars with interactive presentation tools so that academic communication skills develop.

-# Independent Learners & Science Communicators (Daniel Carter)
+# Independent Learners & Science Communicators

 ## Content Creation